Quaudiophiliac

-Quaudiophiliac (styled QuAUDIOPHILIAc) is a compilation album featuring music by Frank Zappa, released in DVD-Audio format by Barking Pumpkin Records in 2004.
-It compiles recordings he made while experimenting with quadraphonic, or four-channel, sound in the 1970s.
-Zappa prepared quadraphonic mixes of a number of his 1970s albums, with both Over-Nite Sensation (1973) and Apostrophe (') (1974) being released in discrete quadraphonic on Zappa's DiscReet Records label.
+Quaudiophiliac (styled QuAUDIOPHILIAc) is an album featuring music by Frank Zappa, released in DVD-Audio format by Barking Pumpkin Records in 2004.
+It compiles recordings he made while experimenting with quadraphonic, or four-channel, sound during the 1970s.

+Zappa had previously made quadraphonic mixes for some 1970s albums for his DiscReet Records label.
+Both Over-Nite Sensation (1973) and Apostrophe (') (1974) were released on LP using the Quadradisc process.
+However, this album consists entirely of recordings that were either never previously unreleased, or previously unreleased in quadraphonic sound.

-Produced by Zappa, and completed by his son, Dweezil Zappa, Quaudiophiliac includes several previously unreleased works in this format.
-The recordings date from as early as 1970, with "Chunga Basement", a version of the title track from Chunga's Revenge (1970).
+Quaudiophiliac was produced by Zappa, and completed by his son, Dweezil Zappa.
+"Chunga Basement", is a different version of the title track from Chunga's Revenge (1970).
 Also included are three tracks from the 1975 Royce Hall, UCLA concerts with the Abnuceals Emuukha Electric Orchestra which would become Orchestral Favorites (1979); plus a quad remix of a segment of Zappa's 1968 musique concrète masterpiece Lumpy Gravy.
+"Waka/Jawaka" is a previously unreleased four-channel mix of the title track from the 1972 album, and "Wild Love" had previously appeared in stereo on Sheik Yerbouti in 1979.